Bateren Edict: Translation

 However, Hideyoshi says that he will punish those who take this opportunity to harm the missionaries.
 Although compulsory conversion to Christianity is prohibited, the people are free to believe in Christianity on their own initiative, and the daimyo can become a believer with the permission of Hideyoshi.
 In fact, it guaranteed freedom of religion.
 Immediately after this, Hideyoshi took Nagasaki from the Jesuits and made it a tenryo.

-Second Version
+Bateren expulsion edict

-The second version of the edict was issued the next day, on the 6th month, 19th day of the year Tenshō-15, which corresponds to July 25, 1587.
+The 5-article Bateren expulsion edict was issued the next day, on the 6th month, 19th day of the year Tenshō-15, which corresponds to July 25, 1587.